-The Palona Cave Walk is a hidden gem in Royal National Park, taking in beautiful rainforest scenery, a large cave, and a small cascade waterfall.
+The Palona Cave Walk is a hidden gem in Royal National Park, featuring beautiful rainforest scenery, a large cave, and a small cascading waterfall.

-This family-friendly walking trail is one of the lesser-known walks in the Royal National Park, but it has a lot to offer.
+This family-friendly walking trail is one of the lesser-known walks in this otherwise popular national park, but it has a lot to offer.

-Keep reading to find out more about this exciting bushwalk, its highlights, and how best to get there.
+Keep reading to learn more about this exciting bushwalk, its highlights, and how to get there.

 Short video of the Palona Cave Walk: